 Rise of the Planet of the Apes

-People call this a fantasy when actually I think it's one of the most sobering films I've ever seen.
+People call this a fantasy; I think it's one of the most sobering films I've ever seen.
 The overriding emotion pervading this three ring circus of a film is fear--fear of inadequacy, fear of mediocrity, fear of failure and of admitting to one's failure before the general public.
 This is the flip side of man's ability to fly high on imagination--at a certain point, you notice the ground far, far away.
-Fellini put a note on the camera, reminding him it's a comedy (he needs the reminder, it's such grim material), but it's not just a comedy, it (along with Keaton's Sherlock, Jr.) is one of the most beautiful comedies ever shot.
+Fellini put a note on the camera, reminding him it's a comedy (he needs the reminder, it's such grim material), but it's not just a comedy, it (along with Keaton's Sherlock, Jr.) is one of the most beautifully photographed comedies ever made.

 Is this Ron Howard's best-ever work?
-It's not a great film, but it is a great story, and Howard almost but not quite ruins it.
-He's got the stylistic distinctiveness of a Big Mac, and the melodramatic touch of an elephant, but when he sticks to the technogeek talk of the astronauts and their ground crew, the movie becomes compelling.
+Not a great film, but it is a great story, and Howard almost but not quite ruins it.
+He's got the stylistic distinctiveness of a Big Mac, the melodramatic touch of an elephant, but when he sticks to the technogeek talk of the astronauts and their ground crew, the movie becomes compelling.
 Then he cuts to Kathleen Quinlan pining away back on Earth or to a CGI shot so flat and blatantly fake my teeth grind again.
-Almost a tolerable two-plus hours.
+An almost tolerable two-plus hours.

 Possibly Blake Edward's masterpiece, a sometimes comical, sometimes violent, mournfully tender film about two cowhands who decide to rob a bank.
 Not perfect--the bits that seemed borrowed from Peckinpah look exactly that, borrowed--but you might call this Edwards' reply to Peckinpah, that a film can be unflinching and still be concerned about things other than machismo and mayhem.
 Edwards has a surer, gentler grasp of comedy than Peckinpah (bits of the funny stuff in The Wild Bunch is hard to take), his view of his characters feels more rueful, more subdued (an arguably more difficult achievement I submit), is as densely textured and detailed as a Larry McMurtry western.
 The widescreen photography is not shallowly gorgeous: Edwards has a gift for filling all that wide space with interesting compositions.